 Sourish Chatterjee’s childhood in Kolkata was influenced by musicians and poets of Bengal.
 He grew up learning Bengali RaagPradhan and other genres of classical music like Bhajan, Ghazals from Shri Subhajit Bandyopadhyay.
 Currently, he is receiving guidance in Khayal from Pt.
 Ritesh Mishra of the Benaras Gharana.
 Software engineering may have brought him to Seattle, but he has established himself as a fixture in the Seattle classical music scene with his talents on multiple instruments, and a deep abiding passion for learning and understanding the music better.

-Spandana comes from a musically inclined family in Orissa.
-She grew up studying Gwalior style Khayal with Pt.
-P. Ramachandra and Pt.
+Spandana comes from a musically inclined family in Brahmapur, Odisha.
+She grew up studying Gwalior style Khayal and completed her Sangeet Visharad under the tutelage of Pt.
+P. Ramachandra and later continued her training with Pt.
 Arup Lal Ghosh.
 For the last decade, she has made the Eastside of Seattle her home.
 She divides her time and energies between her software career, raising a young family, and pursuing Khayal training under the guidance of Srivani Jade.
 As a teacher and student of music, she wholeheartedly supports the mission of Ragamala through various activities.

 Surya Pathak is an upcoming santoor player with a strong background in tabla and vocal music.
 A professor in his daily life at the UW Bothell School of Business, he finds music to be his guiding beacon in life, and he is blessed to have knowledgeable and kind teachers such as Pt.
 Tarun Bhattacharya, Pt.
 Kalyan Mukherjee, Shri Kuntal Roy, Smt.
 Srivani Jade, Dr. Sankaran Mahadevan, and Shri Vishal Nagar.
 He combines his love of numbers, and promoting music among youth and families, in his role as Treasurer of Ragamala.